 Out of all the places I have visited in Mexico, Tulum is by far my favourite.
 Tulum is located on the Carribean Coast near Cancun and Playa Del Carmen and has a super laid back vibe.
 Days in Tulum are generally spend drinking cocktails on the perfect beaches, parasailing, jet skiing and cruising around on a moped.

 My favourite travel experience happened in Tulum.
-One afternoon my friend and I were walking along the beach at sunset with not a person in sight when we suddenly saw hundreds of baby turtles hatching and running for the ocean.
-This was the most amazing, unexpected thing I have ever experienced.
+One afternoon, walking along the beach at sunset with not a person in sight, we suddenly saw hundreds of baby turtles hatching and running for the ocean.
+This was the most amazing, unexpected thing I have experienced.

 This blog is a full guide to Tulum: Things to do in Tulum, places to stay and other travel tips.

 And if you want more tips for backpacking Mexico, check this article out.